kevinlondon/kevinlondon.github.io/_posts/2023-07-05-interview-tips-and-tricks.md

 Here's my sample introduction as an interviewer:

 > My name is Kevin London.
-I'm a Software Engineer at Snapchat and I've been here
+I'm a Software Engineer at Snapchat
-> for a little over a year.
-I'm on the A/B team and we build tools
+> on the A/B team.
+We build tools
 > for internal teams to determine whether customers enjoy changes
 > before we launch them more broadly.
 I've worked as a software engineer for about
 > ten years at companies including startups and Amazon before joining Snap.